 For a bit of peace and quiet, visit on either side of the summer, in April, May, September or October.

-- To travel along the Golden Circle and other iconic sights, look up these classic tours of Iceland
+- To travel along the Golden Circle and other iconic sights, look up these classic holidays to Iceland

 Best time to visit Iceland for hiking